calgoheen/cStop/README.md

 cStop is a tape stop audio effect plugin available in AU & VST3 for Mac (Windows coming soon).

-The design is easy to use and there are some extra features that let you do all kinds of different starting and stopping effects.
-It's also free and open source.

 ## How to download

 cStop is currently only available for MacOS.
 Go to the [releases page](https://github.com/calgoheen/cStop/releases/tag/v1.0.0) to download the latest release installer.